ankitvaishnav/mosip-iiitb/README.md

-This repository is for tracking IIITB pilot project
+This repository is for tracking IIITB pilot